Establishing a Wellness Model for LGBTQ+ Persons with Anxiety, Depression, and Comorbid Emotional Dysfunction

 - Moral character stigma implies amorality and weakness.

 - Abominations of the body stigma refers to physical deformity or disease (Pryor et al., 2009).

 Mental disorder occupies the last two categories.
 Ignorance equates a mental disorder with weakness or contributing behavior, while the medical model focuses on the disease and deformity aspect.
-LGBTQ+ persons share the added onus that their sexual and gender-based identity is socially and culturally tribal.
+The LGBTQ+ community’s sexual and gender-based identity is socially and culturally tribal.

 “Community-based samples of LGBT youths have shown that as many as 30% may experience psychological distress at clinically significant levels” (Mustanski et al., 2016, p.
 527).
 A study of the effects of cumulative victimization on LGBTQ+ youth’s mental health found that they “experience greater mental health problems, such as depression, anxiety, suicide attempts, and posttraumatic stress disorder (PTSD) . . . than do heterosexual and cisgender individuals” (Mustanski et al., 2016, p.
 527).
 Contributors include internalized homophobia, stigma consciousness, identity concealment, and experiences of heterosexism and victimization.
 (Heterosexism is the sociological term for discrimination or prejudice against gay people by heterosexuals who assume heterosexuality is the normal sexual orientation).
 Sexual and gender-identity minorities are disproportionally subject to bullying, harassment, and other peer victimization (Berlan et al., 2010; Reisner et al., 2015).
 The LGBTQ+ community is “one of the most targeted communities by perpetrators of hate crimes in the country” (NAMI, 2020b, p.
 1).